RichCaloggero/audio-components/README.md

 ## All elements

-All elements, both connectors and audio processors, are web components.
+All elements are implemented as web components.
 They consist of a custom element and its JS class definition.

 In the javascript domain, all elements inherrit directly from `_AudioContext_`.
 In the HTML domain, the entire HTML graph needs to be wrapped in a `<audio-context> ... </audio-context>` element.

-## Processors

-These take input from their previous sibling, process it, and pipe output to their next sibling.
 If a label attribute is supplied, they display a UI; if no label is supplied then they stay hidden.
 If they have a `hide-controls` attribute, the value of that attribute is used as a space-separated of field names to hide.
 Using this, we can display only those fields we need from the element.
 The `audio-reverb` element uses this to hide the `audio-convolver`'s "bypass" control while still displaying the list of available impulses.
 Most parameters displayed in the UI can be set in the HTML via attributes.

-### Style

-No attempt has been made to style anything.

 ### Accessibility